Welcome to the first Darwinex Tutorial, explained in simple and easy-to-follow terms.

 Within this category, you’ll find Darwins who have a Darwinex Score (D-Score) value above 50.

-As we’ll later see, the Darwinex Score is a value assigned by Darwinex to each Darwin, which analyses 11 over 12 Attributes (the Capacity is the only value not considered for this global assessment).
+As we’ll later see, the Darwinex Score is a value assigned by Darwinex (61% of retail CFD accounts lose money) to each Darwin, which analyses 11 over 12 Attributes (the Capacity is the only value not considered for this global assessment).
 The higher the Darwinex Score, the higher the position in this ranking.

 Overall, we don’t particularly love synthetic automatic assessments, but we must admit the Attributes calculation is good.